cemu-project/Cemu/BUILD.md

    - **On an Apple Silicon Mac:** `sudo cp MoltenVK/lib/libMoltenVK.dylib /opt/homebrew/lib/`
    - **On an Intel Mac:** `sudo cp MoltenVK/lib/libMoltenVK.dylib /usr/local/lib/`

+Alternatively, you can use the non-privateapi version of MoltenVK, but you may encounter some rendering issues due to the lack of logicOp support.
+If you want to go this route, simply install MoltenVK from Brew with `brew install molten-vk` and skip the steps above.

 ### Build Cemu using CMake